zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/JOIN operation.md

         full outer join sale_detail b on a.shop_name=b.shop_name;
 ```

 If at least one matching record exists in the table, INNER  JOIN returns the row.
-The keyword INNER can be omitted.
+The keyword INNER can be ignored.

 ```
 select a.shop_name from shop a inner join sale_detail b on a.shop_name=b.shop_name;